projectsesame/sesame/site/content/resources/deprecation-policy.md

 ---
-title: Contour Deprecation Policy
+title: Sesame Deprecation Policy
 layout: page
 ---

-Contour publishes a few APIs, the most notable being the `projectcontour.io` api group of Kubernetes objects and their associated helper code, the command line for `contour`, and the Contour configuration file.
+Sesame publishes a few APIs, the most notable being the `projectsesame.io` api group of Kubernetes objects and their associated helper code, the command line for `Sesame`, and the Sesame configuration file.
 Each of these have deprecation policies, with all of them being based on the [Kubernetes API deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).

-## `projectcontour.io` API groups (aka Contour CRDs)
+## `projectsesame.io` API groups (aka Sesame CRDs)

 Our Kubernetes CRDs use the Kubernetes API deprecation conventions, including a similar deprecation timeline.